Asana/node-asana/README.md

 <script src="https://github.com/Asana/node-asana/releases/download/<LATEST_RELEASE>/asana-min.js"></script>
 ```

-OR
+**OR:**

 1. Download the latest distribution in [releases](https://github.com/Asana/node-asana/releases).
 2. Make sure to serve it from your webserver.
-3. Include it on the client from a `SCRIPT` tag.
+3. Include it on the client from a `<script>` tag.

 ## Design Decisions

-- **Thin Wrapper** This client is a thin wrapper which means that the client
+- **Thin Wrapper** This client is a <dfn>thin wrapper</dfn>, which means that the client
   makes little attempt to verify the validity of the arguments locally.
 All errors
   are reported by the server.
-We include custom Error types which will contain
+We include custom Error types which contain
   the response from the server.
 - **Promises** Promises with [bluebird][bluebird] seem like the most neutral way
   to support node's various async paradigms.
-If you want promises, you get them
+If you want Promises, you get them
   by default.
-If you want callbacks, bluebird promises support `nodeify` which
+If you want callbacks, bluebird promises support `nodeify`, which
   takes a callback as parameter.
 For generators and streams, [co][co] and
-  [highland][highland] also support promises respectively.
+  [highland][highland] also support promises, respectively.
 Beyond that, other
   major libraries such as mongoose, mocha, and elastic search (which uses
-  bluebird) also support promises.
+  bluebird) also support Promises.

 ## Usage